 Ms. Sailja Gupta, Company Secretary of the Company has been designated as Compliance Officer in terms of Regulation 6 of the Listing Regulations for speedy redressal of the Investor complaints.
-The Company affirms that no shareholder's complaint was registered on SCORES against the Company during the Financial Year 2020-21.
+The Company affirms that no shareholder's complaint were registered on SCORES against the Company during the Financial Year 2019-20.